 If you exercise regularly and sweat a lot, then a good option would be to opt for a light spray tan like Tan Physics (reviewed here).
 If you opt for a darker spray tan like Mystic Tan’s Bronze-Kissed, you can end up with scary tan patches after sweating, and that would be more difficult to hide with a tanning lotion.

-Therefore, choose a lighter spray tan especially if you have a light complexion because light complexion can make the tan patches look even more peculiar.
+Therefore, choose a lighter spray tan especially if you have a light complexion because a light complexion can make the tan patches look even more peculiar.
+And if you go too dark, you may get the orange goblin look.

 You can use a Subtle Bronze Body Lotion like this one by Zilaja for a natural glow.
 Moreover, you can also carry a tanning survival kit with you to fix patchy areas where the color starts crumbling.